 Risk Analysis

-In evaluating Shopify Inc. (SHOP), it’s essential to understand the potential risks that could impact investment decisions.
-Below is a table summarizing key risks:
+In evaluating Shopify Inc. (SHOP), it’s crucial to understand the potential risks that could impact its performance and your investment strategy.
+Below is a summary of key risks to consider:

 CategoryDescriptionProbabilityImpact